dfactoryplugins/cookie-notice/readme.txt

 * Customize the cookie message
 * Redirect users to specified page for more cookie information
-* Allow users to chose if they want to disable third-party non functional cookies
 * Set cookie expiry

 * Select the position of the cookie message box
 * Animate the message box after cookie is accepted
 * Select bottons style from None, WordPress and Bootstrap